hauke96/qgis-outdoor-map/README.md

 ### Combine multiple Extracts

+Sometimes a region is across multiple Geofabrik extracts (e.g. your region covers Lower Saxony and Hamburg), in this case you have to combine multiple PBF-files into one.

+The script `./data/import-layout-data.sh` does that, so take a look at its source code.

 **Example: Fischbek**

 The Hamburg-extract from Geofabrik does not contain the whole area of Fischbeker Heide, so we have to combine it with the Lower Saxony extract: